 Here is a resource page that you can always come to for local outdoor information.
-A collection of recommended guidebooks, safety info, helpful websites, etc. I’ll add to it as I find more.
-Enjoy!
+A collection of recommended guidebooks, safety info, helpful websites, etc. Enjoy!

 Outdoor Safety & Etiquette

 Safety first!
-Check out these three pages related to safety:
+Check out these pages related to hiking safety and ethics:

-- General Safety Guidelines – How to prepare for your trip & ‘The Ten Essentials’.
+- General Hiking Safety Info and Tips – How to prepare for your trip & ‘The Essentials’.

-- Wildlife Safety – How to prevent and defend against wildlife attacks (bears & cougars).
+- Wildlife Safety – How to prevent and defend against wildlife attacks (bears, cougars & ticks).

 - Winter & Avalanche Safety. – Staying safe in the snow.

-- Trail Etiquette – How to be a courteous hiker.
+- Trail Etiquette – How to be a courteous hiker and protect the environment.

 - Hiking Trail Guides – Our growing collection of hiking trail guides.